FG alleges conspiracy in $9.6bn judgment debt - Vanguard News

 “The money they are plotting to take belongs to all of us,’’ he said

-The Finance minister on her part said the case was weighty considering the fact that the awarded 9.6 billion dollars are equivalent to N3.5 trillion.
+The Finance minister on her part said the case was weighty considering the fact that the awarded 9.6 billion dollar is equivalent to N3.5 trillion.

 “N3.5 trillion in our national budget will be covering for us recurrent votes if not more.